Make Your Next Trip Extraordinary

 Airport Intel

-Do not be penny wise and pound foolish: Spend the $25 per person and get a private transfer to Cairo International Airport for your departure from the country (you can do so through your hotel’s concierge).
-These wonderful young gentlemen will deliver you to the check-in desk in an unruffled fashion, expedite your luggage check, fill out any customs and immigration forms required, and have you on your way in short order.
+Spend the $75 per person and get a private transfer to Cairo International Airport for your departure from the country (you can do so through your hotel’s concierge).
+Your minder will deliver you to the check-in desk in an unruffled fashion, expedite your luggage check, fill out any customs and immigration forms required, and have you on your way in short order.
 Few foreigners are prepared to manage the controlled chaos that is Cairo’s airport on their own.

 Tipping Tip

 Here, the term is baksheesh, literally meaning a small sum of money given as alms, a tip, or even a bribe.
-It really doesn’t matter whether you give one dollar or one Egyptian pound (15 cents); the courteous thing is to extend a thought of kindness to whomever is providing you with a service.
+It really doesn’t matter whether you give one dollar or ten Egyptian pounds (20 cents); the courteous thing is to extend a thought of kindness to whomever is providing you a service.
 Get some local currency in small bills, and just dole them out as required.
 At the end of the day, you will have given away little money but earned much goodwill.

 Don’t Forget to Pack